streatim/OCLC-Macros/README.md

 # OCLC-Macros
 A collection of Macros written in OML written for the Mardigian Library.
+OML is an OCLC expansion of Softbridge Basic Language (SBL).

 ## Included Macros
 This collection includes the following macros: